brycewray/eleventy_solo/src/posts/2020/06/fathom-analytics-count-on-it.md

 ## Fathom Analytics: Checking the boxes

-{% respimg "fathom-analytics_1420x1025.jpg", "Screen capture from the Fathom Analytics “dashboard” on its live demo", 1420, 1025 %}
+{% lazypicture "fathom-analytics_1420x1025.jpg", "Screen capture from the Fathom Analytics “dashboard” on its live demo", 1420, 1025 %}

 Fathom Analytics does, indeed, present a nice picture, as this screen capture shows; you can also view a [live demo](https://app.usefathom.com/share/lsqyv/pjrvs).
 But what about the [features](https://usefathom.com/features) behind that pretty face?